hanabi/hanabi.github.io/docs/beginner.md

 - Players can choose to save critical cards with either a color clue **or** a number clue.
   - Note that this also applies to 2's in the rare case that a copy of that 2 ends up in the discard pile.
 - In the example below:
-  - Alice clues Bob yellow, which touches a card on slot 4.
+  - Alice clues Bob blue, which touches a card on slot 4.
   - Before this clue, the only clued card in Bob's hand was the 5 on slot 5.
-  - This could be a *Play Clue* on the yellow 2.
+  - Bob's first instinct is that this could be a *Play Clue* on the blue 2.
 However, since the clue was focused on his chop, this could also be a *Save Clue*.
-  - Bob looks through the discard pile and finds that there is a yellow 4 there.
-Thus, this could be a *Save Clue* on the yellow 4.
+  - Bob looks through the discard pile and finds that there is a blue 4 there.
+Thus, this could be a *Save Clue* on the blue 4.
 So, Bob knows that for now, he has to hold on to the card.
-  - Bob marks the card as either a yellow 2 or a yellow 4, so that he can keep track of it for later.
+  - Bob marks the card as either a blue 2 or a blue 4, so that he can keep track of it for later.
 Then, he discards.

 <CriticalSave />